leejo/CGI.pm/README.md

 status code.
 It might be better just to create a page that warns the user of the problem.

+# MODULE FLAGS

+There are a number of global module flags which affect how CGI.pm operates.

+- **$CGI::APPEND\_QUERY\_STRING**

+    If set to a non-zero value, this will add query string parameters to a POST forms parameters hence allowing _param()_ to return values from the query string as well as from the decoded POST request instead of having to use _url\_param_ instead.
+This makes it easier to get the value of a parameter when you don't know the source.

 # COMPATIBILITY WITH CGI-LIB.PL

 To make it easier to port existing programs that use cgi-lib.pl the